neuroinformatics-unit/datashuttle/docs/source/pages/get_started/index.md

 # Get Started

-See [Set up a project](set-up-a-project) to set up the configurations for a managed project, for folder creation, validation and transfer.
+See [Set up a project](set-up-a-project_) to set up `datashuttle` to manage a new or existing project for folder creation, validation and transfer.

-Alternatively, to validate an existing [NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/latest/index.html) project without setting it up as a managed project, see [Validate an existing project](quick-validate-projects).
+Alternatively, to quickly validate an existing [NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/latest/index.html) project without setting it up as a managed project, see [Validate an existing project](quick-validate-projects).